justinpenner/TalkingLeaves/README.md

 ## Install TalkingLeaves plugin

 Drag *TalkingLeaves.glyphsPlugin* and drop it onto the Glyphs icon in your dock.
 Glyphs will ask you to confirm the install, then you can restart Glyphs to begin using TalkingLeaves.
-Open a font, then open TalkingLeaves via the Window menu.
+Open a font, then open TalkingLeaves via the Window menu (or ⌥⌘T).

 ## Related resources